-The Elizabeth Turner Collection (ETC) has come out with a delightful line of key chain kits.
-Packaged in a long, skinny zipper bag, the kits include the painted canvas, a heavy leather key chain, double-sided tape and finishing instructions.
+The Meredith Collection has a delightful line of key chain kits.
+Packaged in a long, skinny zipper bag, the kits include the painted canvas, a heavy leather key chain, double-sided tape, and finishing instructions.

-The come in two different shapes, a brown rectangle, or a teardrop in black.
-Currently there are 50 rectangular designs, and over 100 teardrop designs.
+They come as ovals in black and brown.
+Currently, there are over 50 teardrop designs.
 All use 18-mesh canvas.
-You can see all available designs on this page at the ETC site.
+You can see all available designs on this page about 2/3 down the page at the Meredith Collection site.

 I love the way the entire product is packaged in a sturdy bag.
-Because this is definitely a take-along project, just add thread, a needle and scissors and you could finish the whole thing on a day’s drive or plane trip.
+Because this is definitely a take-along project, just add thread, a needle, and scissors.
+You could finish the whole thing on a day’s drive or plane trip.
 Most of the designs have few colors (mine had 3) and they don’t use much thread.

 The only fault I have with these small designs is that they are too small (3×4) to go on stretcher bars.
 Even though I prefer to use a frame, these take so little time to stitch, it isn’t a problem.